-FLORIDA, Dry Tortugas National Park via Key West – With a two-and-a-half-hour boat ride in each direction and three kids who have been known to experience motion sickness just driving across town, attempting the day trip to Dry Tortugas National Park was a bit of a gamble.
+FLORIDA, Dry Tortugas National Park from Key West – With a two-and-a-half-hour ferry boat ride in each direction and three kids who have been known to experience motion sickness just driving across town, attempting the day trip to Dry Tortugas National Park was a bit of a gamble.

 Still, we were mesmerized by the photos taken both above historic Fort Jefferson and below the island’s clear waters, and when the kids heard the Junior Ranger Badge from this hard-to-reach park was one of the rarest a kid could acquire, they especially longed to add it to their collections.
 And so, as part of our adventure in Key West, we elected to check Dry Tortugas National Park off our family travel bucket list.

 Here are notes and photos from our journey.